Jacks-01/dnd-notes/content/Races/Eluran.md

 ### **Age.**

-Elurans are considered adults from the summer solstice of their fifteenth year.
+Elurans are considered adults from the summer solstice of their 15th year.
 They have an average lifespan of around 85 years.

-### **Alignment.**

-Due to their complex system of social interactions, Elurans tend towards lawful alignments.

 ### **Size.**

-Elurans come in a variety of shapes and sizes, ranging from 3 and a half to just over 6 feet in height, with builds that range from slender to plump or muscular.
+Elurans come in a variety of shapes and sizes, ranging from 3 feet to nearly 7 feet in height, with builds that range from slender to fluffy.
 Your size is Medium or Small.

 ### **Speed.**